-- WD, IM, EX, and RP are defined in Section 2.2.3.1., and TL is defined in Section 2.2.1. - SU = Significant uses associated with an Industrial/Commercial facility or other non-residential, non-governmental facility that is supplied with 25,000 gpd or more of water on an annual average basis (calculated for a calendar year), or whose water use comprises more than 5% of the utility's annual water use (calculated for a calendar year).
+- WD, IM, EX, and RP are defined in section 2.2.3.1., and TL is defined in section 2.2.1. - SU = is defined as follows - o Single Significant Use: Significant uses associated with an Industrial/Commercial facility or other non-residential, nongovernmental facility that is supplied with 25,000 gpd or more of water on an annual average basis (calculated for a calendar year), or whose water use comprises more than 5% of the utility's annual water use (calculated for a calendar year).
 If a facility consists of one or more buildings under common ownership, maintenance, and management control at a single site or campus, individual components of the facility may be combined to meet the significant use threshold.
-However, facilities that are not related under common ownership, maintenance, and management control shall not be combined to meet the significant use threshold. - GC = Separately metered golf course irrigation quantities from ground water, surface water, reclaimed water or stormwater provided to golf courses inside the service area.
-The quantities provided may be deducted only if they are included in the permitted quantities for the service area and reported as WD in the Annual Report described below.
-The GC withdrawal quantities deducted shall not exceed those actually provided, or those that would be permitted for use, whichever is less. - EM = Quantities permitted and used for environmental mitigation as a condition of the permit, provided that such quantities are separately metered and reported as WD in the Annual Report described below. - C. Compliance Per Capita Water Use Rate
+However, facilities that are not related under common ownership, maintenance, and management control shall not be combined to meet the significant use threshold.
+If the 25,000 gpd criteria is used for a facility, the 5% criteria may not also be used, and vice-versa.
+This Single Significant Use deduction can be used in conjunction with the significant use deductions for regional government, higher education, and regional health care facilities as described below. - Combined Regional Government and Higher Education Facilities: Some of the water provided to regional governmental or higher education facilities (which may consist of one or more buildings under common ownership, maintenance, and management) that are located inside the utility's service area but also serve persons who live outside of the utility's service area may be deducted.
+The name and use for each facility deducted must be provided.
+The deduction shall be calculated as follows: